• Skip to primary navigation

 Silkie chickens are just plain adorable.
 They are also very unique.
 Silkies have 5 toes instead of 4.

 They also have feathered legs and feet.
-Additionally, Silkie Chickens have crests (big poofs on top of their heads).
+Additionally, Silkie Chickens are a crested chicken breed with big poofs on top of their heads.
 They also sometimes have beards (puffs under their chin) and vaulted skulls (pointed heads).
 You can even get them as Frizzle chickens.

 And, of course, their Silkie feathers are not typical feathers, but rather soft down.
 Oh, and did we mention, they also have black skin.